Horse harness: Plow harness

-Similar to cart harness but without breeching, used for dragged loads such as plows, harrows, canal boats or logs.
+Similar to wagon harness but without breeching, used for dragged loads such as plows, harrows, canal boats or logs.
 This style is also used on the leaders in a team of animals pulling a vehicle.
 The traces attach to a whippletree behind the horse and this then pulls the load (or in larger teams may attach to further whippletrees).

 There are two main plow harness types: the New England D-Ring and the Western harness.
-The New England D-Ring makes use of a metal D shaped ring that allows for a ninety degree angle to be maintained at the junction of the front trace and the hames regardless of the height of the implement being pulled.
-The Western harness does not provide this flexibility but has other useful characteristics such as a strap that runs from the britchen to the collar which stops the pull from riding up and hitting the horses in the face when descending a steep incline.
+The New England D-Ring makes use of a metal D-shaped ring that allows for a ninety degree angle to be maintained at the junction of the front trace and the hames regardless of the height of the implement being pulled.
+The Western harness does not provide this flexibility but has other useful characteristics such as a strap that runs from the breeching to the collar which stops the pull from riding up and hitting the horses in the face when descending a steep incline.